 Monopoly (from the greek «mónos», single, and «polein», to sell) is a form of market structure of imperfect competition, mainly characterized by the existence of a sole seller and many buyers.
 This kind of market is normally associated with entry and exit barriers.

 All of these features give the monopolist the ability to set prices with the only limitation of consumers’ willingness to pay.
 Therefore, in monopolies, the seller is a price-maker and consumers will be price-takers.
-The firm will choose its production output (q) and price (p) in order to maximise profits (π).
+The firm will choose its production output (q) and price (p) in order to maximise revenue (π).
 The optimal condition, where we’ll have marginal cost (MC) equals marginal revenue (MR), is given by:

 The extent to which a firm can take advantage of its monopolistic condition will highly depend on the flexibility of its demand curve.
 If it is more rigid (steeper), it will only have to reduce its production in order to achieve a higher price.
 However the more flexible (flatter) the demand curve is, the less market power the firm has to increase prices.
 This relationship between price elasticity of demand and market power can be described using the Lerner index.
 This index measures the firm’s level of market power by relating price to marginal cost,